XimeraProject/.github/profile/timeline.md

 - [HW 5](https://www.geogebra.org/classic)
 ```
 - The End Date would give us a time when we could email the instructor letting them know that we plan to delete/archive the course data.
 However, we might retain record of the course for evaluation purposes.
 The Description, Instructor, and Institution(s) are, I think essentially irrelevant, EXCEPT for the fact that when we email students, and create courses pages (which could just be the markdown above!) we will be assuring the student that they are in the right place to do their homework.
+- There needs to be an option for "who can see this?" my students/all students
 - Do assignments need release dates?
 Can they be added at a later
   date?
 Maybe so...
 If they can simply be added to DoeNet.md file
   after it's been submitted, that might work!